 ENROLLMENT STATUS: NON STANDARD COURSES INCLUDING SUMMER & INTERSESSION COURSES

-Classes not beginning and ending within the regular semester calendar such as an 8-week course are certified only for the period of time that each course is active, or the summer or winter courses.
+NON-STANDARD CLASSES: Classes that begin and end within the regular semester calendar such as an 8-week course are certified only for the period of time that each course is active, or the summer or winter courses.
 The beginning and ending dates used for these types of classes will be determined as outlined in the class schedule.
 For short term courses including summer, you can calculate your own equivalent enrollment status by using this formula:

 Units or Credits X 18 / Weeks of course/s = Credit Hour Equivalent / 12 = Rate of Pursuit Percentage